Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_debian/SetupOSRequirementsDebian.rst

 Download the following from oracle.

-The version used in these instructions is **12.2.0.1.0**.
+The version used in these instructions is **18.3.0.0.0**.

 #.
-Download the ZIP "Instant Client Package - Basic" from
+Download the ZIP "Basic Package"
+    :file:`instantclient-basic-linux.x64-18.3.0.0.0dbru.zip` from
     http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html

 #.
-Download the ZIP "Instant Client Package - SDK" from
+Download the ZIP "SDK Package"
+    :file:`instantclient-sdk-linux.x64-18.3.0.0.0dbru.zip` from
     http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html

 Copy these files to :file:`/home/peek/oracle` on the peek server.